nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 | $4000 | $BFFF | Level 4 Map / Code / Sprites | Tracks 27 - 34 |

 Note that the initial track load starts from $0800 which overlaps with LORES 2.
-We need to loader to load later levels, but the overwritten part could just be the splash screen and/or we could copy that content out to otherwise unused parts of memory ($0200 - $02FF, $3800 - $3FFF)
+We need the loader to load later levels, but the overwritten part could just be the splash screen and/or we could copy that content out to otherwise unused parts of memory ($0200 - $02FF, $3800 - $3FFF)

 8 tracks per level is only enough space for a 256 × 256 map and not the associated sprites & logic.
-So I think each map will probably be something like 200 x 200 pixels, leaving ~25kB for that stuff.
+So I think each map will probably be something like 200 x 200 pixels (40kB), leaving ~24kB for that stuff.

 Or we could have fewer, larger maps with more tracks each, or use something like